Melaleuca decussata

 Melaleuca decussata, commonly known as cross-leaf honey-myrtle or totem poles, is a plant in the myrtle family, Myrtaceae native to South Australia and both native and naturalised in Victoria.
-It is an adaptable shrub, grown in many parts of Australia for its attractive foliage but is regarded as an environmental weed in parts of Victoria.
+It is an adaptable shrub, grown in many parts of Australia for its attractive foliage but it is regarded as an environmental weed in parts of Victoria.

 Description

 Melaleuca decussata is a densely branched shrub growing to a height and width of 3 m.
 The leaves are arranged in alternating pairs at right angles to the ones above and below so that the leaves are in 4 rows along the stems (decussate).
-The leaves are 4.5-15 mm long, 0.5-3 mm wide, linear, narrow elliptic or narrow egg-shaped tapering to a point and concave in cross section.
+The leaves are 4.5-15 mm long, 0.5-3 mm wide, linear, narrowly elliptic or narrow egg-shaped tapering to a point and concave in cross section.
 They also have prominent oil glands on their lower surface.

 The flowers are a shade of pink or purple but fade rapidly to white.
 They are arranged in spikes on the ends of branches which continue to grow after flowering and on the sides of the branches.
 The spikes are up to 16 mm in diameter, 20-30 mm long and have between 6 and 22 individual flowers.
 The petals are 1.8-2.3 mm long and fall off as the flower ages.
 The stamens are arranged in five bundles around the flowers with 12 to 26 stamens in each bundle.
 The flowering season is from August to May but flowers mostly appear from November to February in the species' native range.
-The fruit which follow are woody capsules, characteristically fused together at their bases and sunken in the stem.
+The fruit which follows are woody capsules, characteristically fused together at their bases and sunken in the stem.